Xetibo/ReSet-Doc/sections/plugin_implementation/monitor.typ

 The solution for this problem is a set of feature flags that are introduced during the conversion from environment-specific data to DBus-compatible generic monitor data.
-Within this data, the struct visualized in listing
+Within this data, the struct visualized in
 @monitor-feature-flag is included.

 #let code = "